-The Merafong Flora Agri-Park is situated in Carletonville on 20ha of land with sixteen (16) tunnels, a pump house, a pack house, administrative block, ablution block, farmhouse, grading, storeroom and chemical room.
-The project consists of 18 farm workers.
+The Merafong Flora Agri-Park is situated in Carletonville on 20ha of land with sixteen (16) tunnels, a pump house, a pack house, administrative block, ablution block, farm house, grading, store room and chemical room.
+The project consist of 18 farm workers.
 They focus on the production of flowers and vegetables.

-The farm workers have been able to produce flowers and sell them to the Multiflora Market.
+The farm workers have been able to produce flowers and sell to the Multiflora Market.
 They have also planted spinach, onion and cabbage.
-Currently harvesting spinach and selling it to hawkers.
+Currently harvesting spinach and are selling to hawkers.

-Jobs created at the Merafong Flora during 2022/23 financial year are 56 of which include farm workers, EPWP workers, contractor, labourers, security and Social Employment Fund workers.
+Jobs created at the Merafong Flora during 2022/23 financial year is 56 of which includes farm workers, EPWP workers, contractor, labourers, security and Social Employment Fund workers.